-A Brief History of LGBTQ+ Folx in Music
+A Brief History of LGBTQ+ people in Music

 The Blues (late 19th and early 20th centuries)

 Many people may know about the blues being inherently linked to the Black experience, but it is also a genre that held space for many queer people, specifically queer women.
+2021 saw many people rushing to their televisions to watch Ma Rainey’s Black Bottom, a film starring Viola Davis that tells the story of exactly this - a queer Black experience.
 The songs “Empress of the Blues'' by Bessie Smith, “Prove It On Me Blues,” by Ma Rainey, and “B.D.
 Woman’s Blues,” (B.D. being a slang term for gay women) by Lucille Bogan explicitly reference same-sex desire.
-Alongside these expression’s of overt queerness, many artists like Sister Rosetta Tharpe, Mamie Smith, and Sippie Wallace challenged the traditional ideas of femininity held in early 20th century America.
+Alongside these expression’s of overt queerness, many artists like Sister Rosetta Tharpe, Mamie Smith, and Sippie Wallace challenged the traditional ideas of femininity held in early 20th-entury America.

-As the 20th century progressed, it continued to be in the jazz and blues communities that people found space to express queerness.
-This can be seen in artists, composers, and producers like Billy Strayhorn, Francis Faye, Janis Joplin, and Jackie Shane.
+As the 20th Century progressed, the jazz and blues communities continued to provide space for some artists to express queerness.
+This can be seen with artists, composers, and producers like Billy Strayhorn, Francis Faye, Janis Joplin, and Jackie Shane.

-The 1970’s and the 1980’s is the era most likely thought of when discussing the history of LGBTQ+ folx in music.
-This is a result of pop and rock music being more mainstream genres that reached a wider audience.
-It is also the effect of expanding expressions of gender and sexuality inspired by disco culture in the 1970’s, as well as the sexual revolution of the 1960’s to 1980’s.
+The 1970s and the 1980s often come to mind first when discussing the emergence of of LGBTQ+ identities in music: pop and rock music had become more mainstream, the “sexual revolution” had begun in the late 1960s, and disco culture of the 1970s and 1980s was directly associated with pioneering Black and queer musicians.
 Gender and sexual fluidity were more visible than ever before, which allowed artists like Freddie Mercury, Grace Jones, and David Bowie to exist in the ways they did.
 For people like David Bowie and Prince, it was the ambiguity of their sexuality that made the community surrounding their music a safe space for queer people.

 Punk (1960’s - 1990’s)